mayankdutt9/AirlineComplaint_GenAI_Responder/README.md

 - Used **BERT** (`bert-base-uncased`) model for multi-class classification
 - Custom **response generation pipeline** using Hugging Face GenAI tools
 - Evaluation with classification report and label-wise metrics
+- Final text generation was done using the Zephyr model for better, more natural response quality.

 ---